LegendaryCorn/Resilient_MTSP/README.md

 XX_MU1_PROB - Probability of mutation for the first part of the chromosome.
 XX_MU1_PROB - Probability of mutation for the second part of the chromosome.
 XX_REP_PERC - The number of population members to replace at each generation.
+PS_RND_PROP - Number of psTCXGA population members that are completely random.

 XX = TG - TCXGA
 XX = PS - psTCXGA